thanay-sisir/Security-System-in-python/README.md

 # Security-System-in-python <br>
-## This project got reviewed for an accredation in our college in  Year-2022, but reuploading rightnow <br>
+## During my second year, This project was one of many which got reviewed for an accredation to our college in Year-2022, but reuploading rightnow <br>